treder/MVPA-Light/README.md

 This assumes that the repository is located in `C:\git\MVPA-Light`, so change the path if necessary.
 The function `startup_MVPA_Light` adds the relevant folders and it avoids adding the `.git` subfolder.

 If you do not want to use the `startup.m` file, you can directly add the `MVPA-Light` folder and its subfolders to the path using [MATLAB's Path tool](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

-`MVPA-Light` contains two branches: the `master` branch (recommended) is the stable branch that should always work. `devel` is the development branch that contains new features that are either under construction or not tested.
 The toolbox has been tested with Matlab `R2012a` and newer.
 There may be issues with earlier Matlab versions.

 ## Overview <a name="overview"></a>

-*Multivariate pattern analysis* (MVPA) is an umbrella term that covers many multivariate methods such classification, regression and related approaches such as Representational Similarity Analysis. `MVPA-Light` provides functions for the classification and regression of neuroimaging data.
+*Multivariate pattern analysis* (MVPA) is an umbrella term that covers multivariate methods such classification, regression and related approaches such as Representational Similarity Analysis. `MVPA-Light` provides functions for the classification and regression of neuroimaging data.
 It is meant to address the basic issues in MVPA (such as classification across time and generalization) in a fast and robust way while retaining a slim and readable codebase.
 For FieldTrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
 The toolbox does *not* require or use FieldTrip, but a FieldTrip integration is available (see [tutorial](http://www.fieldtriptoolbox.org/tutorial/mvpa_light/)).

 Classifiers and regression models (jointly referred to as models) can be trained and tested by hand using the `train_*` and `test_*` functions.
 All classifiers and regression models are available in the [`model`](model) folder.